 "So much for us being the experts," Tyler said.

 "It's not a place belonging to LIM, though," Anje cautioned.
 "I sent a few programs out to look for it and they couldn't find the name anywhere else in the mainframe.
-I'm less worried about that, though, then in not finding them on the business net.
+I'm less worried about that, though, than in not finding them on the business net.
 After all, we know they're diverting meseta out of their systems to Lianora, so it probably shouldn't be under the Luveno aegis if it is a place."

 "I'd say Risa's got it right, then," Tyler agreed.